Smegma Fetish

 Overview

-Smegma fetish is a very rare erotic interest in smegma: the soft, whitish substance of shed skin cells, sebaceous oils, and moisture that collects beneath the foreskin in uncircumcised males and around the clitoral hood and labia minora in females.
-The interest centres on the substance itself, its musky odour, or the unwashed state that produces it, and is best understood as a minor expression of broader "musk," bodily-secretions, and uncleanliness fetishism rather than a discrete condition.
-There is no standard clinical term; the occasional label "smegmaphilia" is informal.
-This article sketches what is documented about the substance, the (slim) record of the interest, its place within related fetishes, and the hygiene considerations that genuinely matter.
+Smegma fetish is a very rare erotic interest in smegma, the soft whitish substance of shed skin cells, sebaceous oils and moisture that collects beneath the foreskin in uncircumcised males and around the clitoral hood and labia minora in females.
+The interest attaches to the substance itself, to its musky odour, or to the unwashed state that produces it, and it is best understood as a minor branch of musk, bodily-secretions and uncleanliness fetishism rather than a condition in its own right.
+No clinical term exists for it: the occasional label "smegmaphilia" is an informal glossary coinage.
+This article separates what medicine documents about the substance from the very thin record of the erotic interest, and sets out the hygiene facts that actually matter.

 History & origins